vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/FAQ/readme.md

 If your project does not have a ts file, to avoid this problem, you can create an empty ts file anywhere in your project and add it to the include of tsconfig.json.

 A better solution is to solve this problem by creating an empty `enhanceApp.ts` in the`.vuepress` directory.
 If you already have `enhanceApp.js`, you can directly convert it to TS.

-## Some page settings are invalid

-You can first review the documentation to see if the setting **does not support partial configuration**.

-**Support for partial configuration** means that the theme allows the configuration of the page to override the global configuration of the same name (same function), but not all functions meet this setting.
-For the sake of project compilation speed, some projects will not be loaded during the compilation phase after the global configuration is disabled, and they cannot be enabled locally.